sathish-t/nanopore-mod-course/materials/base-mod-detection.md

 on the dataset we have been using thus far — yeast DNA where some thymidines have been substituted by BrdU.
-We will use the software program `DNAscent` on the files already generated by us from previous sessions (fast5, bam, sequencing summary file).
+We will use the software program `DNAscent` on the files already generated by us from previous sessions (pod5, bam, sequencing summary file).
-We will then convert the output of DNAscent into the standard mod bam format for storing modification information.
 Along the way, we will also learn the mod bam file format.
 We will be performing the steps highlighted with an asterisk in the pipeline figure below.